 Enlil first grew in prominence when the influence of An began to wear away.
 This was in the 24th century BC.
 He fell from prominence after Sumer was conquered by the Babylonian king Hammurabi, even though the Babylonians did worship him under the name Elil.
-Later, 1300 BC onwards, Enlil was absorbed into the Assyrian pantheon and Nippur briefly became important once again.
+Later, from 1300 BC onwards, Enlil was absorbed into the Assyrian pantheon and Nippur briefly became important once again.
 When the Neo-Assyrian empire collapsed, the temples and statues of Enlil were all destroyed.
 He had, by that point, become inextricably linked with the Assyrians who were widely hated by the people they had conquered.

 It is important to note that despite being the supreme lord for hundreds of years, there is no proper image available to us of Enlil in Mesopotamian iconography.
 He was never depicted in human form, being represented instead as simply a horned cap of seven pairs of ox horns, one on top of the other.
 Horned crowns were a symbol of godhood and various gods were depicted as wearing them.
 This tradition continued for centuries, even till the time of the Persian conquest and the years after that.

 Enlil was also linked to the number fifty in the Sumerian numerological system.
 They believed that different numbers had different religious and ritual importance and fifty was a number that was sacred to Enlil.